singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 Case n = 3.
 Can we move Disk 1, 2, and  3 from Tower 1 to Tower 3?
 Yes.

 1. We know we can move the top two disks from one tower to another (as shown  earlier), so let's assume we've already done that.
 But instead, let's move them to Tower 2.
 2. Move Disk 3 to Tower  3.
 3. Move Disk 1 and Disk 2 to Tower 3.
 We already know how to do this-just repeat what we did in Step 1.

 Case n =  4.
 Can we move Disk 1, 2, 3 and 4 from Tower 1 to Tower 3?
 Yes.

 1. Move Disks 1, 2, and 3 to Tower 2.
 We know how to do that from the earlier examples.
 2. Move Disk 4 to Tower 3.
 3. Move Disks 1, 2 and 3 back to Tower 3.

 Remember that the labels of Tower 2 and Tower 3 aren't important.
 They're equivalent towers.
 So, moving disks to Tower 3 with Tower 2 serving as a buffer is equivalent to moving disks to Tower 2 with Tower 3 serving as a buffer.

-This approach leadsto a natural recursive algorithm.
+This approach leads to a natural recursive algorithm.
 In each part, we are doing the following steps, outlined below with pseudocode:

 ```java
 1   moveDisks(int  n,  Tower origin,  Tower destination,  Tower buffer) {